Trebol

-Trebol (foaled 2007) is a Spanish Menorcan Standardbred trotter who was the first Spanish-bred trotter to win an international Grade 1 harness race.
+Trebol (foaled 2007, Died January 25, 2026) is a Spanish Menorcan Standardbred trotter who was the first Spanish-bred trotter to win an international Grade 1 harness race.
 Later in his career, he remained on the island of Menorca and raced at its two major tracks.
 Trebol set a world record of 56 consecutive wins by a Standardbred.

 Background

 Trebol ("clover" in Spanish) was foaled on the Spanish island of Menorca in 2007.
 Menorca has two harness tracks: Hipòdrom Municipal De Maó and Hipódromo Torre Del Ram.
 On these tracks, Trebol began and ended his decade-long racing career.

 Racing career

 Trebol began his career in 2009 at age two.
 For his first two years, he raced at Menorca's two tracks before going to the two tracks on the nearby island of Mallorca.
 Trebol's first 23 starts were in Spain, with 17 wins and a 13-race winning streak; he won at distances from 1600 meters (one mile) to 2700 meters (1 5/8 miles).
 At the start of his four-year-old season, after winning another race in Spain, Trebol was shipped to France.
 He finished third in the Group 3 Prix Charles Tiercelin, breaking his win streak.
 Trebol did not win in France that year, but added another seven wins in Mallorca before he was sidelined by a life-threatening bout of colic.

-He returned to racing in France with less success, winning no more than two races a year from 2012 to 2014 but earning most of his lifetime purse money outside Spain.
+Trebol returned to racing in France with less success, winning no more than two races a year from 2012 to 2014 but earning most of his lifetime purse money outside Spain.
 In 2015, at age eight, Trebol finished second in the Group 3 Prix Jean Rene Gougeon.
 He was then shipped to Finland for the Group 1 Kymi Grand Prix; near the back of the field during the race's first two laps, he came from behind to pass the leader Maven and hold off a late charge from Oasis Bi.
 Trebol's victory was the first win of an international Group 1 race by a trotter bred in Spain.

 Trebol won the Kymi Grand Prix again in 2016, getting up in the final strides for his second (and final) Group 1 victory.
 Later that year he won the Group 3 Prix Luxembourg, his biggest career win in France.
 After a winless year of international racing, Trebol was brought back home to Spain to race at Mallorca's Hippodrome San Pardo and easily won a 3150 m race.
 It was originally meant to be his final career start.